aflaxman/dp_2020_census/plugged_text.md

 three times larger now, the analysis will have six geographic levels instead of four, ten times more race groups and over 60 times more age groups.
-We expect that this will yield detailed queries with typical exact count sizes even smaller than the stratified counts for enumeration districts we have examined here.
+We expect that this will yield detailed queries with typical precise count sizes even smaller than the stratified counts for enumeration districts we have examined here.
 We suspect that impact of this will likely be to slightly decrease accuracy and increase privacy loss, but the accuracy of our hypothesis remains to be seen.

-In addition to the changes in the data, additional changes are planned for TopDown, such as a switch from independent geometric noise to the High Dimensional Matrix Mechanism.
+In addition to the changes in the data, additional changes are planned for TopDown, such as a switch from independent geometrically distributed variation to the High Dimensional Matrix Mechanism.
 We expect this to increase the accuracy a small amount without changing the empirical privacy loss.

 In this work, we have focused on the median of the absolute error, but the spread of this distribution is important as well, and in future